Sineater333/EGT307/README.md

     4. Deployment: Applies all manifests via Kustomize (including ingress and LoadBalancer service).

-    5. Tunnel: Starts `minikube tunnel` in the background to expose the LoadBalancer (may request admin/sudo privileges).

-    6. Polling: Waits for the LoadBalancer to receive an external IP (up to 60 seconds).
+    5. Polling: Waits for the LoadBalancer to receive an external IP (up to 60 seconds).

 - **If the App Is Not Reachable (Window)**: